arc53/DocsGPT/HACKTOBERFEST.md

 Check out [Contributing Guidelines](https://github.com/arc53/DocsGPT/blob/main/CONTRIBUTING.md)

+Once you have Created your PR and it was merged, please fill in this [form](https://airtable.com/appfkqFVjB0RpYCJh/shrXXM98xgRsbjO7s)

 Don't be shy!
 Hop into our [Discord](https://discord.gg/n5BX8dh8rU) Server.
 We're a friendly bunch and eager to assist newcomers.